 *This post may contain affiliate links, meaning if you make a purchase through these links (at no additional cost to you) I will earn a small commission.
 Click here for the full disclosure*

-On our last minute trip to Costa Rica, the hubby and I were lucky to book a super last-minute day trip to go white water rafting on the Río Pacuare.
+On my last minute trip to Costa Rica, I was lucky to book a super last-minute day trip to go white water rafting on the Río Pacuare.
 Named as one of the Top Five Rivers in the World for class II-IV rafting, it’s a must when visiting Costa Rica.

 When it’s Meant to be

-When looking up potential things to do in Costa Rica, I had noted white water rafting as an activity we could do.
-It sounded fun to me, but we didn’t make any solid plans before arriving for our quick five day visit.
-On our second day there, we made up our minds to try to raft the next day and before going out to dinner sent an email to Exploradores Outdoors asking if there was any availability.
-When we returned to our cabina after a delicious dinner in Cahuita we hopped on the wi-fi to check our email, but didn’t really expect an answer after 6:00pm on a Saturday.
-We were surprised to not only have received a response, but that they did indeed have spots available for Sunday and instructed us to book the tour through their website.
+When looking up potential things to do in Costa Rica, I had noted white water rafting as an activity I could do.
+It sounded fun to me, but I didn’t make any solid plans before arriving for my quick five day visit.
+On the second day there, I made up my mind to try to raft the next day and before going out to dinner sent an email to Exploradores Outdoors asking if there was any availability.
+When I returned to my cabina after a delicious dinner in Cahuita I hopped on the wi-fi to check my email, but didn’t really expect an answer after 6:00pm on a Saturday.
+Imagine my surprise to not only have received a response, but that they did indeed have availability for Sunday and instructed me to book the tour through their website.

-After following the instructions to book we received the confirmation email, and just looked at each other in amazement: we had booked it less than twelve hours in advance.
+After following the instructions to book I received the confirmation email, and just sat in amazement for a moment: I had booked it less than twelve hours in advance.

 Make Good Choices

-There are a number of different tour operators and tour options to choose from to white water raft Río Pacuare, and you should do your research to find the one that meets your needs.
-We would have loved to book one of the multi-day tours available during which you raft to your lodgings for the night before continuing your journey down the river the next day.
+There are a number of different tour operators and tour options to choose from to go white water rafting on Río Pacuare, and you should do your research to find the one that meets your needs.
+I would have loved to book one of the multi-day tours available during which you raft to your lodgings for the night before continuing your journey down the river the next day.

-However, we could only fit a day trip into our short time in Costa Rica.
-One of reasons we wanted to book this particular tour was that it included pickup at our accommodations, breakfast, the rafting trip, lunch, and transport to our choice of the Caribbean coast, San José, or Arenal Volcano at the end of the day.
-We’d been debating the best way to return to San José from Cahuita, so this was the perfect fit for us.
+However, I could only fit a day trip into my short time in Costa Rica.
+One of reasons I wanted to book this particular tour was that it included pickup at our accommodations, breakfast, the rafting trip, lunch, and transport to our choice of the Caribbean coast, San José, or Arenal Volcano at the end of the day.
+I’d been debating the best way to return to San José from Cahuita, so this was the perfect fit for me.

 Early Bird gets to be in Group 1